vippsas/vipps-developers/vipps-getting-started.md

 Vipps payments can only be made by customers with a Norwegian phone number and with a Norwegian national identity number or D-number.
 This is required by the Norwegian government.

+Vipps users must authenticate with Norwegian BankID when creating the Vipps account.

 A D-number is given to foreign persons who do not have a Norwegian national identity number, but have a need for identification for the Norwegian authorities.